wssuite/webapp/README.md

 	docker commit container <NEW_IMAGE_NAME>:<TAG>
 	(optionnal) docker push <NEW_IMAGE_NAME>:<TAG>

-After those commands, update the Dockerfile in each submodule to use new image and the https protocol will be used.
+After those commands, update the Dockerfile to use new image and the https protocol will be used.

 ## Front-end Development
-For the front-end development, AKA the gitmodule front-end-application, the developpers may need to restart only the web-app service, for this reason and because we use https to communicate with the backend, use the following command:
+For the front-end development, AKA the gitmodule front-end-application, the developpers may need to restart only the web-app service, for this use the following command:
-	docker-compose -f docker-compose-dev.yml up -d --force-recreate --no-deps --build web_app
+	docker-compose -f docker-compose-dev.yml up -d --force-recreate --no-deps --build frontfacingserver_webapp